William Pinkney (bishop): Career

+On April 24, 1883, he officiated the wedding of Donald McLean and Emily Nelson Ritchie at All Saints Church in Frederick, Maryland.

 Episcopate

-In 1870, the Diocese of Maryland held its convention in the Church of the Epiphany in Washington, D.C. and Pinkney was elected as coadjutor to the ailing Rt.Rev.
+In 1870, the Diocese of Maryland held its convention in the Church of the Epiphany in Washington, D.C., and Pinkney was elected as coadjutor to the ailing Rt.Rev.
 Whittingham.
 Presiding Bishop Benjamin Bosworth Smith was his principal consecrator on October 6, 1870, assisted by bishops John Johns of Virginia and Thomas Atkinson of North Carolina.
 Rt.Rev.
 Pinkney administered the diocese during Whittingham's extended convalescence before succeeding his mentor upon his death in 1879.

 Death and legacy

 Bishop Pinkney died in office on July 4, 1883.
 He is buried in Oak Hill Cemetery in Washington, with the grave sculpture financed by his friend, the financier W.W.Corcoran.
 The Maryland diocesan convention the following year elected William Paret his successor.
 A memorial church honoring his memory was built at Hyattsville (whose founder Christopher C. Hyatt he had confirmed in 1855), but later destroyed.
 The windows behind the altar at St. John's Episcopal Church, Zion Parish, where he had once served and whose rebuilding in brick he had secured, were also donated in his memory.